clirdlf/dlie_knowledge_graph/docs/src/posts/06_annotation.md

 - Role-based user access
 - Easy data import and export

-We use Doccano to refine the results of `ner_pipeline.py`.
+We use Doccano to refine the results of running the `ner_pipeline.py` script.

 ---